Fighting for Injured Newborns and Their Families

 One of the most dangerous complications is shoulder dystocia, which occurs when a baby’s shoulder bone becomes lodged on the mother’s pubic bone after the baby’s head has already exited the birth canal.
 Doctors should quickly and carefully take steps to dislodge the child and minimize all possible damage.
 If they don’t, the child can suffer serious injuries such as Erb’s palsy or hypoxic-ischemic encephalopathy (HIE).

-If your child did suffer a birth injury due to medical negligence, you should not hesitate to contact our team at Wingate, Russotti, Shapiro & Halperin, LLP.
+If your child did suffer a birth injury due to medical negligence, you should not hesitate to contact our team at Wingate, Russotti, Shapiro, Moses & Halperin, LLP.
 We have more than 50 years of experience and have recovered hundreds of millions of dollars on behalf of injured newborns and their parents.
 We can use all of our skills to investigate your child’s injuries and fight to get you full compensation.
 To discuss your case in a free consultation, call us at (212) 986-7353.